kristinaleilani/kristinaleilani.github.io/_projects/2018-03-30-SeascapeGenomics.md

 ### Adaptation to water quality gradients within cryptic lineages

 Surprisingly, the cryptic lineages within each species also appear to adapt to local environments on their own.
 In _A. agaricites_, nitrogen and cold temperatures appear to drive divergence within lineages.
-While in _P. astreoides_, temperature extremes appear to be important drivers.
+While in _P. astreoides_, cold temperatures also appear to be an important driver.

 <div class="gallery" data-columns="1">
 	<img src="/images/TNByearly_range.png">